 Looking for a new apartment to rent can be an overwhelming, all-consuming activity.
-So when faced with the apartment-hunting challenge, break it down into small steps you can conquer:
+So when faced with the apartment-hunting challenge, break it down into small but essential steps you can manage.

 1. Determine What You Can Afford

 Before you delve too far into apartment searching, it’s a good idea to set parameters on affordability.
 The easiest way to do this is to use the 30 percent rule which states that your annual rent should not amount to more than 30 percent of your yearly income.
 So if your salary is $50,000, your upper limit on rent should be $15,000, or $1,250 a month.
 Some experts believe you should use your after-tax salary rather than your pre-tax salary.

 The above rule gives you some broad parameters, but you may want to be a little more detailed, using the 50/30/20 guideline.
 This rule applies to after-tax (or take-home salary) and states that 50 percent of your budget should go to fixed and essential expenses, such as rent, transportation, utilities, and insurance.
 You should allocate 30 percent of it to day-to-day costs, such as food, shopping, dining out, and entertainment.
 The final 20 percent can be used for financial expenses and goals — repaying loans and credit cards as well as saving for the future.
 Keep in mind these are all “rules of thumb” and everyone’s situation is different.

 Friends or family who live in the area where you’d like to rent can be a great source for information.
 Among the question to ask:

 - What’s the community like?